Elearnmarkets - Financial Market Learning

 Bottomline

 As we have discussed above, MFI is a good indicator when it comes to analyzing both price and volume.
 But also, it has limitations too as pointed out, so one should use this indicator with the conjunction of other technical indicators.
-We hope that you found this blog informative and use the information to its maximum potential in the practical world.
-Show some love by sharing this blog with your family and friends and help us in our mission of spreading financial literacy.

 Tags: basicenglishMoney Flow Index (MFI)technical analysis